mzelinka/assessed-cloud-fbks/README.md

 ```
 3. cd to /code/

-4. In main.py, update the dictionary so it points to your model's amip and amip-p4K files.
+4. In main.py, update the "User Input" section so it points to your model's amip and amip-p4K files.

 5. Run the code:
 ```